Q & A with Dr. Christopher Stees: Abnormal Heart Rhythm

 What is AFib?

 Atrial fibrillation is an irregular heartbeat that increases your risk of stroke.
 The symptoms include an irregular pulse, shortness of breath and fatigue.
 If you have these symptoms, please consult with your medical provider.
-Video
+What is AFib? video

 What sets the Rocky Mountain Heart Rhythm Institute apart?

 What separates the Rocky Mountain Heart Institute at Rose versus other places where you can get your care is our team approach.
 We have exceptionally skilled physicians, we have exceptionally skilled lab staff and we have an all-encompassing care from when you enter the door and when you leave.
 From the preoperative nursing area to the nursing care we receive well as an inpatient as well as discharged.
-Video
+What sets us apart video

 What is an EKG?